Get a free, no obligation personal loan quote with rates as low as 9.99%

 4. Duplicate Accounts

-Even if the accounts listed on your credit report are in fact yours, that doesn’t mean the information associated with them are always correct.
-It’s possible for accounts to be reported more than once, which ends up making it look as if you have more active credit and higher debt than you really do.
+Even if the accounts listed on your credit report are yours, that doesn’t mean the information associated with them is always correct.
+Accounts can be reported more than once, which ends up making it look as if you have more active credit and higher debt than you really do.

-A high debt load doesn’t do much good for a person’s credit, so if you’ve discovered that an account has been duplicated on your credit report, it may be negatively impacting your credit.
+A high debt load is not good for your credit.
+So, if you’ve discovered that an account has been duplicated on your credit report, your credit score may be negatively affected.
 In this case, the credit bureaus will need to wipe out the duplication, which will effectively reduce your debt load and potentially add a few more points back to your scores.

 5. Identity Theft

-Identity theft is a big deal these days.
-Hackers are becoming more and more sophisticated in how they steal people’s identities.
-Anything like this found on a credit report should be reported and cleared up immediately, as the repercussions can be severe, in addition to bringing down your credit scores.
+Identity theft can have dire consequences and is becoming increasingly common.
+Hackers are sophisticated in how they steal people’s identities.
+Anything like this found on a credit report should be reported and cleared up immediately, as the repercussions can be severe, in addition to bringing down your credit score.

 • Unfamiliar credit inquiries on your credit report